dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ## Tracker programs { #capture_tracker_programs }

-The Capture app does not support tracker programs yet, but the tracker programs are still listed.
-If you select a tracker program, the app will lead you to the Tracker Capture app as shown below.
+The Capture app supports the workinglists in tracker programs, but when you open a tracked entity instance, you will be redirected to the enrollment dashboard in the Tracker Capture app.

 ![](resources/images/capture_app/tracker_program.png)